Friday, March 29, 2024

 One of my first experiences reading Simak's work was more than 40 years ago, when he was still alive and writing.
 (He died in 1988, but published a novel that same year.)
 I checked out his then-current novel Special Deliverance from the Lilburn public library, along with Piers Anthony's then-most-recent book (Juxtaposition, I think, or else the book that came before it, Blue Adept) and I've been a fan ever since.
 (Special Deliverance is considered one of his minor novels, but I love it, probably because it was the first thing I read by him.
 It's got a great cover – there's a robot on it.
 However, the book doesn't have any dogs in it.)

 I recently re-read one of Simak's most famous stories, the 1958 novella "The Big Front Yard," and in that story the main character, Hiram Taine, has a dog named Towser.
 There's a Grandpa Jones song called "Old Towzer."
-Sure, Grandpa Jones (or whoever actually wrote the song; I'm not sure if it was him or not) spells it differently – and Simak always spells it the same; lots of his stories have a character kind of like Hiram Taine, and they always have a much-loved dog, who is, it seems, always name Towser – but Grandpa Jones and Clifford D. Simak show a similar affection for their old dogs.
+Sure, Grandpa Jones (or whoever actually wrote the song; I'm not sure if it was him or not) spells it differently – and Simak always spells it the same; lots of his stories have a character kind of like Hiram Taine, and they always have a much-loved dog, who is, it seems, always named Towser – but Grandpa Jones and Clifford D. Simak show a similar affection for their old dogs.
 Even those that aren't named Towser.

 If only Grandpa Jones had some songs about robots!